 We have many ways that you can help us before, during, and after the race.
-You can volunteer for trail work, Alpine water hauling, marking, aid station crew or the start/finish support, food preparation, cleanup, and sweeping.
+You can volunteer for trail work, Aid station crew, registration checkin, start/finish support, food preparation, cleanup, course marking and sweeping.

 We have just a couple general policies, the overarching one being that the runners always come first.
 Any volunteering you do must keep that in mind.
 Also, if you choose to serve an aid station or the start/finish, please do what the captain there asks of you.
 Similarly, if you volunteer for anything else, please accept and be responsible for the duties that the person in charge assigns you.

 Because sweeping is so crucial to the safety of our runners and the success of the race, we have several additional rules for this duty:

 1. To repeat: runners rule!!!
 Your personal interests take second place.
 Think about this carefully before you volunteer to be a sweeper.